 The effectiveness of internal controls is limited by human error and fraud.
 Human error can occur because of negligence or mistakes.
 Fraud is the intentional decision to circumvent internal control systems for personal gain.
-Sometimes, employees cooperate in order to avoid internal controls.
-This collusion is often difficult to detect, but fortunately, it is not a common occurrence when adequate controls are in place.
+Three conditions are necessary for financial statement fraud to occur: incentive, opportunity, and the ability to rationalize the fraud.
+Antifraud experts refer to this as the fraud triangle.

 Internal controls take many forms.
 Some are broadly based, like mandatory employee drug testing, video surveillance, and scrutiny of company email systems.
 Others are specific to a particular type of asset or process.
 For instance, internal controls need to be applied to a company's accounting system to ensure that transactions are processed efficiently and correctly to produce reliable records in a timely manner.
-Procedures should be documented to promote good recordkeeping, and employees need to be trained in the application of internal control procedures.
+Procedures should be documented to promote good record-keeping, and employees need to be trained in the application of internal control procedures.